Single Cell Genomics Day: A (Virtual) Practical Workshop

 - Learn about cutting-edge molecular technologies including: profiling chromatin state and transcription factor binding in single cells, perform in-vivo CRISPR screens with single-cell readouts, and conducting single-cell sequencing in-situ.

-- Discover powerful new compuational approaches including: algorithms for trajectory inference and single-cell ‘fate mapping’, tools to ‘map’ query datasets onto curated ‘atlases’, and methods for integrating spatially-resolved gene expression measurements with single-cell RNA-seq datasets.
+- Discover powerful new computational approaches including: algorithms for trajectory inference and single-cell ‘fate mapping’, tools to ‘map’ query datasets onto curated ‘atlases’, and methods for integrating spatially-resolved gene expression measurements with single-cell RNA-seq datasets.

 - Learn about strategies for massively multiplexed experimental design, and new approaches for statistical modeling and comparisons of single-cell datasets between healthy and diseased states.